sandho/sandho/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning Android
+- 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on Flutter
 - 🤔 I’m looking for help with Android
 - 💬 Ask me about Android and PHP